LukasMurdock/LukasMurdock.github.io/_posts/2021-05-06-starting-web-development.md

 {% endraw %}
 {% endhighlight %}

 Our dependency array is empty!
-This tells React that our effect doesn’t depend on any values from props or state, so it never needs to re-run and should run only once.
+An empty dependency array tells React that our effect doesn’t depend on any values from props or state, so it never needs to re-run and should run only once.

 Now, if we want to *render* our `userData` variable in our component, we’ll have to include it in the `return`.
 But remember, everything in the `return` is rendered to the page!
 And you can’t just list the JavaScript variable to the page.